BPA Talks 2

 Lecture series with Nadja Abt, Niklas Binzberger, Dina Khouri, Anton Steenbock, Kader Attia

 BPA Talks is a three-part lecture series presented by BPA // Berlin program for artists at KW Institute for Contemporary Art.
-Conceived as a live event, due to present restrictions the second of three BPA Talks will be online on KW’s website from May 5–31, 2020.
+Conceived as a live event, due to present restrictions the second of three BPA Talks was online on KW’s website from May 5–31, 2020.
 In video presentations, BPA participants Nadja Abt, Niklas Binzberger, Dina Khouri, and Anton Steen-bock will each present their work.
 BPA guest mentor Kader Attia will share his thoughts on alternative structures for artistic exchange.
 BPA Talks are flexible in format, ranging from introductory presentations of the artist’s work to lecture performances.

 with Gerry Bibby, Maya Dalinsky, Carolina Duarte, Theresia Enzensberger, Christine Feistl, Cornelia Herfurtner, John A. MacLean, Tobi Maier, Alida Müschen, and Johannes E. Nowak